Guanacaste Travel Guide

 Guanacaste is the province located in the northwestern corner of Costa Rica on the Pacific Ocean.
-Home to traditional Costa Rican culture, dozens of picturesque beaches, unsurpassed sunsets, and charming countryside, Guanacaste is an excellent area to soak up the rays of endless summer.
+Home to traditional Costa Rican culture, Guanacaste is an excellent area to soak up the rays of endless summer.
+There are dozens of picturesque beaches, unsurpassed sunsets, and charming countryside getaways.
 Guanacaste is the driest province in the country, so you can enjoy the beaches and sun with little interruption from the rain.

-Whether you want to unwind on a pristine beach, explore an active volcano, relax in the hot springs, or bathe in the clear pools of majestic waterfalls, Guanacaste has what you need to make your vacation unforgettable.
-With the international airport located in Liberia in the heart of Guanacaste, travellers can easily access the various parts of the province with efficiency and ease.
+Guanacaste has what you need to make your vacation unforgettable.
+Unwind on a pristine beach, explore an active volcano, relax in the hot springs, or bathe in the clear pools of majestic waterfalls.
+With the international airport located in Liberia in the heart of Guanacaste, travelers can easily access the various parts of the province with efficiency and ease.

 No trip to Guanacaste is complete without a visit to Tamarindo.
 In Tamarindo, you will find a lively beach town dotted with shops, restaurants, bars and all things surf.
 Here you will see some of the most awe-inspiring sunsets in the world.
 A catamaran tour is an excellent way to enjoy these Pacific sunsets.
 This is a great area to explore by ATV as there are many beaches nearby.

 One nearby beach that some locals refer to as, “Little Hawaii” is Playa Avellana.
 Here you can find a gorgeous beach that is great for surfing.
 Playa Avellana is also home to a mangrove forest which is a truly unique sight to see.
 Also famous at Playa Avellana is Lola’s, a beachfront restaurant with delicious pizza.
 Lola’s was named after the owner’s large pet pig who can be seen bathing in the ocean at times.